 An important part of making the Green Routine successful depends on residents sorting their waste correctly.
 Organics, recycling and waste materials all go to different locations to be processed.

-Organic materials are taken a composting facility in Penhold where it turns it into compost.
+are taken a regional composting facility where they turn into compost.
 It takes about one year to turn our food scraps, grass and other organics into usable compost.
 Once the organics have turned into compost, it is spread over farmers’ fields where they grow crops such as hemp, barley malt and canola.